jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 `VALIDVARNAME=V7` specifies that variable names must follow these rules:
 - SAS variable names can be up to 32 characters long;
 - the first character must begin with a letter of the Latin alphabet (A-Z, either uppercase or lowercase) or an underscore (\_).
 Subsequent characters can be letters of the Latin alphabet, numerals or underscores.
-- trailing blanks are ingored. the variable name alignment is left-adjusted;
+- trailing blanks are ignored. the variable name alignment is left-adjusted;
-- a variable name cannon contain blanks or special characters except for an underscore;
+- a variable name can't contain blanks or special characters except for an underscore;
-- a variable name can contain mixed-case leters: you cannot use the same variable name with a different combination of uppercase and owercase letters to represent different variables;
+- a variable name can contain mixed-case letters: you cannot use the same variable name with a different combination of uppercase and owercase letters to represent different variables;
-- do not assign variables the names of special SAS automatic variables (e.g \_N\_, \_ERROR\_) or variable list names (e.g. \_NUMERIC\_, \_CHARACTER\_, \_ALL\_) to variables.
+- do not assign variables the names of special SAS automatic variables (e.g \_N\_, \_ERROR\_) or variable list names (e.g. \_NUMERIC\_, \_CHARACTER\_, \_ALL\_).

 `VALIDVARNAME=UPCASE` specifies that variable names follow these rules:
 - the same rules as `VALIDVARNAME=V7`,